Kiss of the Vampire (film): Cast

-Background
+Production

+Development

-Originally intended to be the third movie in Hammer's Dracula series (which began with 1958's Dracula with Christopher Lee and Peter Cushing, and was followed by 1960's The Brides of Dracula with Cushing alone), it was another attempt by Hammer to make a Dracula sequel without Christopher Lee.
-The final script by Anthony Hinds makes no reference to Dracula and expands on the directions taken in Brides by portraying vampirism as a social disease afflicting those who choose a decadent lifestyle.
+The film was originally intended to be the third movie in Hammer's Dracula series, which began with 1958's Dracula with Christopher Lee and Peter Cushing, and was followed by 1960's The Brides of Dracula with Cushing alone.
+Following the success of Brides of Dracula, Universal agreed to co finance and the film was put on Hammer's schedule in January 1961.
+Additional finance was to come from Italian producer Roberto Dandi.

+However, by the time Anthony Hinds finished his script in 1962, Dracula had been removed from the project and Dandi was not involved.
+The script involved left over elements from The Brides of Dracula as well as the British thriller So Long at the Fair.

 The job of directing was offered to Don Sharp, who later said he had never seen a horror film before being asked to the job by Tony Hinds.
 Hinds told Sharp he thought the director would be ideal based on Sharp's other work.
-The director watched Curse of Frankenstein, Dracula and Stranglers from Bombay and became enthusiastic.
+The director watched The Curse of Frankenstein, Dracula and Stranglers from Bombay and became enthusiastic.

-"What intrigued me about them was after about 20 minutes I was totally hooked despite a totally absurd situation," he said later.
+"What intrigued me about them was after about 20 minutes I was totally hooked despite a totally absurd situation," Sharp said later.
 "I thought it was wonderful - here was a genre with its own ground rules and self contained world and you could be theatrical but treat it realistically to grab the audience and make them believe something absurd."

 Sharp said he was worried that "as Hammer progressed, the goal seemed to be for each picture to top the one before it and they were becoming satiated with violence.
 So I persuaded Tony that it was better to suggest 'Is it going to happen?' and give the audience a little touch of it, and then go on and really get your big shock at the end.
 There could be a good size shock in the middle too but not all the time."

 Sharp said "I've always believed there needs to be a separation between suspense and shock.
 You lead on a mood but if you introduce the shock moment too quickly then it's expected.
 If you hang on keeping the same mood and tempo as the rest of the sequence, and then shatter the mood with a sudden violent moment, that's when it really works."

+Sharp says the idea that the vampires belonged to a cult came from Hinds.
+"He persuaded me that it would be great if, instead of just one person, there were a whole lot of people who couldn't come out in the daylight.”

+"Not every villain has to be a Bill Sykes," added Sharp.
+"Some of the most awful corruption has been in the most respectable of places: the old Biblical thing of whited sepulchres that were shining on the outside but absolutely corrupt underneath.
+Once we had that kind of approach, the whole of the designing and costuming grew from it."